anhhchu/anhcodes/README.md

 `firebase hosting:channel:deploy portio-preview3`

-run `git-deploy.sh` to push the changes to git and deploy to firebase

 Reinstall nvm for frebase: `nvm install 16.4.0`

+run `sh git-deploy.sh <commit message>` to push the changes to git and deploy to firebase

 [Use Custom Domain on Firebase](https://support.google.com/domains/answer/12081987?hl=en)